graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 }
 ```

-Here, it is exptected that the `userId` "123" corresponds directly to `User.id`, resulting in the following response if correctly implemented:
+Here, it is expected that the `userId` "123" corresponds directly to `User.id`, resulting in the following response if correctly implemented:

 ```json
 {